LornartheBreton/deep_rates/README.md

-# deep_rates
+# Deep Rates

-Deep sentiment analysis applied to macroeconomic policy
+ Repository for the Deep Rates Project